-SUSAN P. CRAWFORD | Clinical Professor of Law, Harvard Law School | Email | Susan P. Crawford is a Clinical Professor of Law at Harvard Law School.
+SUSAN P. CRAWFORD | Clinical Professor of Law, Harvard Law School | Email | Susan P. Crawford is the John A. Reilly Clinical Professor of Law at Harvard Law School.
 Susan is the author of Captive Audience: The Telecom Industry and Monopoly Power in the New Gilded Age and a contributor to Bloomberg View and Wired.
 Susan served as Special Assistant to the President for Science, Technology, and Innovation Policy (2009) and co-led the Federal Communications Commission (FCC) transition team between the Bush and Obama administrations.
 She also served as a member of Mayor Michael Bloomberg’s Advisory Council on Technology and Innovation.
 Susan received her B.A. and J.D. from Yale University.
 She served as a clerk for Judge Raymond J. Dearie of the U.S. District Court for the Eastern District of New York, and was a partner at Wilmer, Cutler & Pickering (now WilmerHale) until the end of 2002, when she left that firm to enter the legal academy.

 The Initiative for a Representative First Amendment (IfRFA) is now accepting applications for summer 2020!
 IfRFA provides funded fellowships to law students of marginalized identities who are interested in First Amendment work.
 Learn more or apply ➡️➡️➡️ ifrfa.org!

 Great to hear that SCOTUS has granted cert in the Oracle/Google case, re: copyright and APIs.
 The @cyberlawclinic submitted an amicus brief earlier this year on behalf of IP scholars supporting the petition for certiorari, focused on fair use issues. clinic.cyber.harvard.edu/2019…